 Special Education Transition.
 The 15-hour Graduate Certificate in Special Education Transition provides specialized training for anyone working with individuals with disabilities in the transition from school to employment, postsecondary education, or independent living.
 It can be undertaken during a master's, doctorate, or post-baccalaureate certification program or as a stand-alone certificate.
 Contact: Dr. Donna Brown, 806.834.2490, email@example.com

 Teacher Leadership.
 The 15-hour Graduate Certificate in Teacher Leadership enhances leadership skills in data-driven decision making, instructional leadership, communication, and mentoring for teachers who aspire to perform teacher leadership duties more effectively.
 The certificate can be undertaken prior to joining the master's program or as part of the master's program.
-Contact: Dr. Fernando Valle (firstname.lastname@example.org) or David Jones (email@example.com
+Contact: Dr. Fernando Valle, firstname.lastname@example.org ; or Heather Kruk, email@example.com

 Horn Professor: Bradley